 Point-of-care ultrasound in the emergency department has become more than just a diagnostic fascination in recent years.
 It has become the standard of care.
-PEP has experienced recent growth with ultrasound, and we have two machines currently available for use in the emergency department and are anticipating new portable ultrasound machines in our community hospitals in the very near future.
+PEP has embraced the utilization of ultrasound in our practice of Emergency Medicine and have state of the art high quality ultrasound equipment available in the ED at all times in all of our Emergency Departments.
 Dr. Allison is our current ultrasound director.
 A PEP physician since 2003, he went to medical school at the University of Tennessee, Memphis, and did his residency training in Emergency Medicine at Wright State University in Dayton, Ohio.

 Emergency Medical Services